“Dream as if you will live forever; Live as if you will die today.”

 The cool kid, the rebel, the one and only James Dean, one of the most unusual actors of all times.
 We can’t talk about Hollywood’s Golden Age without talking about him.
 He is remembered as a great actor, a fashion icon and the embodiment of teenage disillusionment and social estrangement.
 He was a force of nature, an amazing human being, and a worldwide sensation.
-Today he’s a pop culture A list star, ”doomed” to be remembered as the as the one who lived fast and died young…
+Today he’s a pop culture A list star, ”doomed” to be remembered as the one who lived fast and died young…

 James Dean was a big revelation of his time.
 He was voted number 18 in the American Film Institute’s list of Greatest Screen Legends.
 There are only a few male movie stars as iconic as James Byron Dean – maybe it sounds like a cliche, but in this case it’s entirely true.
 He was shaping up to be one of the finest actors of the century.
-He had talent and charisma, style and attitude, true passion for acting and that uniqueness that can turn a regular person into a legend.
+He had talent and charisma, style and attitude, a true passion for acting and that uniqueness that can turn a regular person into a legend.

 In 1954 he played an arab boy in ‘The Immoralist’.
 This play was an adaptation of André Gide’s novel, that in the end helped him win the Bloom Award as “Best Newcomer”.
 This was a stepping stone for his carrer because by wining the award he attracted the interest of Hollywood’s Director Elia Kazan who at the time was looking for an young actor to play the difficult role of Cal Trask for ‘East of Eden’.
 So in April 1954, Dean left New York and moved to Los Angeles to begin his true movie career and a brand new life.